ReCodEx/runtimes/README.md

 If some of the entities already exist, they are overwritten.
 This may be potentially problematic since the pipelines are shared among the runtimes.
 Readme in [**generic**](https://github.com/ReCodEx/runtimes/tree/main/generic) folder contains a listing with quick overview of generic packages and their overlaps (which of the other packages share some of the pipelines).

+> **Note that the import will not alter existing exercise configurations!**
+>
+> If the import creates new pipelines and changes associations with particular runtime environment, existing exercises will not be affected.
+That might be a problem if you need to start using new pipelines immediately.
+If the pipelines already exist and are overwritten, there is no problem since their IDs (which are kept in exercise configs) are not changed.

 ## Package structure